-Working in clinics for individuals affected by eating disorders including anorexia, bulimia, binge-eating and obesity gave me valuable insight into eating behaviour while completing my BSc Psychology and MSc Health Psychology in London.
-As a postgraduate researcher in developmental psychology at University of Sheffield, I investigate ‘Media influence and Childhood Obesity’.
-I enjoy public engagement and participate in a variety of outreach and impact programs such as Cafe Scientifique, Pint of Science and STEM Discovery.
+Working in clinics for individuals affected by eating disorders including anorexia, bulimia, binge-eating and obesity gave me valuable insight into eating behaviour while completing my BSc Psychology and MSc Health Psychology at Westminster University in London (UK).
+As a PhD researcher in Developmental Psychology at University of Sheffield (UK), I investigate ‘Media influence and Childhood Obesity’.
+More specifically, I research the effects of digital food advertising on children’s eating behaviour.
+I enjoy teaching and public engagement, and participate in a variety of outreach and impact programmes such as Cafe Scientifique, Pint of Science and STEM Discovery.

 Why “Turning Earth”?

-“Turning Earth” stems from the idea that rather than living on a dead rock that happens to fly across the sky, we live on a living and breathing organism (link) with changing seasons, an inherent balance, and perhaps even consciousness – And it is about time that we started treating Mother Earth in a way that reflects this understanding!
+“Turning Earth” stems from the idea that rather than living on a dead rock that happens to fly across the sky, we live on a living and breathing organism with changing seasons, an inherent balance, and perhaps even consciousness – and we are all part of that miracle.
+It is about time that we started treating Mother Earth in a way that reflects this understanding!

 Turning Earth strives to offer services and projects that contribute to social and environmental wellbeing, support psychological and physical health and help individuals and communities to move closer together.
 This is why Turning Earth is dedicated to activities that nourish individual, community and planetary wellbeing and improve social and environmental justice.